rolfbecker/MIE_EA.02_EMRP_WS2020/0101_MQTT/0104_Python_Publish_Subscribe/README.md

 You find many written and video tutorials on MQTT.

-_Rui Santos_ from _Random Nerd Tutorials_ generally provides very good tutorials.
-His specialty is the ESP32 microcontroller and related topics such as MQTT.
+_Rui Santos_ from [_Random Nerd Tutorials_](https://randomnerdtutorials.com/) generally provides very good tutorials.
+His specialty is the **ESP32** microcontroller and related topics such as **MQTT**.

-Have a look here: https://randomnerdtutorials.com/what-is-mqtt-and-how-it-works/
+Have a look at his MQTT tutorial collection: https://randomnerdtutorials.com/what-is-mqtt-and-how-it-works/